StreisandEffect/streisand/documentation/news/2018-state-of-streisand.md

 Inspired by these creative modifications we’re happy to announce that we have added several new “advanced” deployment modes:

+Localhost:

-Localhost - Use Streisand to set up the machine it’s running on as a VPN server.
+* Use Streisand to set up the machine it’s running on as a VPN server.

+Existing Server:

-Existing Server - Use Streisand to set up an existing Ubuntu 16.04 cloud server.
+* Use Streisand to set up an existing Ubuntu 16.04 cloud server.
 This allows Streisand to run on servers from a variety of cloud providers that Streisand does not support out of the box (It works great with [Vultr](https://www.vultr.com/) for example!).

+Non-Interactive:

-Non-Interactive - Use Streisand without having to answer any prompts by editing a configuration file in advance.
+* Use Streisand without having to answer any prompts by editing a configuration file in advance.
 This can be great for programmatic or container-based usage.
 Thanks to @exratione for this feature.

 ### Let’s Encrypt Support